Venice / Points of interestGallery

 - Bookable services

-On this page you can find useful information to organize your visit to the Doge’s Palace in Venice: opening hours and prices, as well as a brief description of what you can admire.
+On this page you can find useful information to organize your visit to the Doge’s Palace in Venice as the opening times and a brief description of what you can admire.
 Also you can conveniently buy your Venice Doge Palace tickets online as part of the cumulative ticket for The Museums of St. Mark's Square - which also includes a visit to the Correr Museum, Venice National Archaeological Museum and the Monumental Rooms of the National Library of St Mark’s, or purchase the Museum Pass.
+In the same page, you can discover also how much is entrance to the Doge's Palace!

 Located in the monumental area of St Mark’s Square, the majestic Doge's Palace in Venice has been the heart of Venice throughout its fascinating life.
 The history of the Doge’s Palace in Venice probably begins in the IX century - with the transfer of the Doge’s headquarters in Venice - but it is only since the XIV century that the radical transformation began which lead to its current elegant appearance.
 Over the centuries, the ancient foundations have been enriched with an extraordinary array of constructive and ornamental elements that have given rise to the unmistakable structure of the Ducal Palace in Venice that we all can admire today.